8 Sauna Benefits For Mind And Body

 Finding Your Best Temperature

-Choose a temperature that feels uncomfortable but still safe
+Choose a temperature that feels uncomfortable but still safe.

-- Beginners should start around 150°F
+- Beginners should start around 150°F (66°C) in a DRY sauna

-- Many people find 15-20 minutes at 175°F works well
+- Many people find 15-20 minutes at 175°F (79°C) in a DRY sauna works well

 Who Should Be Cautious?